Can’t Format USB Flash Drive? Here’s How to Fix It & Retrieve Data

-- Windows refuses to format USB key or to access files in it.
+- Windows refuses to format your USB key or access files.

-- Windows says "there is no disk in drive F. Insert disk and then try again".
+- Windows says "there is no disk in drive.
+Insert disk and then try again."

-- The disk is corrupted or crashed due to improper ejection, unexpected PC shutdown during a data writing process.
+- The disk is corrupted due to improper ejection, unexpected PC shutdown during data writing/transferring process.

-- Compatibility issues exist between your flash drive and the Windows PC.
+- Compatibility issues exist between your flash drive and the PC you're using.

 - There are some buffers out there that disable external drive services.

 - USB file system error.
 For example, a USB stick is originally formatted with FAT32.
-But you formatted it into NTFS or another type of file system.
+But you've re-formatted it to NTFS or another file system.

-How to fix the USB error and recover data
+How to fix USB disk error and recover data

-Step 2: check if you have backups of the data.
+Step 2: check if you have data backup.
 If you do, skip step 3 and format your USB with the tricks from step 4.
 If you don't have data backup and the files saved on the USB drive are important to you, try step 3 first.

 Note: if you still can't format your USB key using this method, go to step 5.

 Step 5: use HP USB Disk Storage Format Tool.
-It is a nice alternative in case Windows internal formatting feature doesn't work.
+It's a third-party formatting utility in case Windows internal formatting feature doesn't work.
 Nothing complicated.
-Just download it on your Windows PC, select the USB drive, choose desired file system you wish to format, and you are pretty much good to go.
+Just download it on your Windows PC, select the USB drive, choose desired file system you wish to format (e.g. FAT32, ex-FAT), and you are good to go.

-Step 6: try recovering your lost data again.
-If step 3 doesn't retrieve all your data, it's time to re-try the Windows file recovery program you've just installed.
-Most likely you'll get more data back.
-Note: a quick format operation won't permanently erase the data, unless the data is written over.
+Step 6: recover your lost data again (if you have).
+If step 3 didn't retrieve all your data, it's time to re-try the file recovery program you've just installed in step 3.
+Chances are you'll get more data back.
+Note: a quick format operation won't permanently erase the data right away, unless the data has been overwritten.